HIBio/docusignapi/README.md

 # Authentication

-Running `get_token()` will authenticate via a browser and save the token as `.docusign_token` in the global environment.
+Running `get_token()` will authenticate via a browser and save the token as `.docusign_token` in the package-supplied environment `docusign_env`.
 This will be used for all queries.

 ``` r
 library(docusignapi)